-Welcome to West Texas A&M University and the Department of Nursing.
-This handbook has been developed as a guide for undergraduate RN to BSN nursing majors, outlining policies of the Department of Nursing and is intended to give general information.
-It is hoped that it will be of service to you because the Department of Nursing, faculty, staff, and students are eager to help you in the busy years ahead.
-We encourage new students to take part in Nursing Department Committees via online.
-Every student in the Nursing Department needs to have input into program administration.
+Welcome to West Texas A&M University and the Laura and Joe Street School of Nursing (SON).
+This handbook has been developed as a guide for undergraduate RN to BSN nursing majors, outlining policies of the SON and is intended to give general information.
+It is hoped that it will be of service to you because the SON, faculty, staff, and students are eager to help you in the busy years ahead.
+We encourage new students to take part in the SON Committees listed online.